INFORMSJoC/2024.0575/README.md

 ## Description

-The goal of this software is to demonstrate the effect of cache optimization.
+This repository aims to demonstrate the effect of variance model informed two stage stochastic trust region methods in quantum approximate optimization algorithm.

 ## Building